-- 1. BPA has determined that it can plan to provide Balancing Reserve capacity to cover a 99.71 percent planning standard of balancing error events (the difference between scheduled and actual generation or forecasted and actual load) without unreasonably impairing reliability.
-Forecasting above a 99.7 percent planning standard is unreasonable because data anomalies would require BPA to hold Balancing Reserve capacity in an amount that approaches the full nameplate capacity of generation in the BAA.
-BPA will supply sufficient Balancing Reserve capacity to cover a 99.7 percent planning standard to the extent physically feasible to do so. - 2.
-Any changes to the service defined in this Business Practice will not take effect until the start of the next rate period, unless needed to comply with NERC or WECC requirements.
-Notice of any such change shall be given to
+- 1. BPA has determined that it can plan to provide Balancing Reserve capacity to cover a 99.7 percent planning standard for balancing error events (the difference between scheduled and actual generation or forecasted and actual load) without unreasonably impairing reliability.
+BPA will supply sufficient Balancing Reserve capacity to cover a 99.7 percent planning standard to provide the energy for balancing services to the extent physically feasible to do so from its resources or from resources available to it.
+BPA uses the Operational Controls for Balancing Reserves ("OCBR") discussed in Section E to manage balancing error events not covered by the 99.7 percent planning standard. - 2.
+Pursuant to the terms of OATT Schedule 10, any changes to this Business Practice that affects the forecasted amount of Balancing Reserve capacity needed will not take effect until the start of the next rate period, unless needed for reliability or to comply with regulatory requirements.
+Notice of any such change shall be given to BPA's customers not later than 120 days prior to the date by which